Kushner family puts brakes on talks to buy Miami Marlins - News 12 Now

 The statement from the Kushners was the first public confirmation of their negotiations with Loria.

-“Our family has been friends with Jeff Loria for over 30 years, been in business together, and even owned a Triple-A baseball team together,” the statement said.
-That team was in Oklahoma City.
+“Our family has been friends with Jeff Loria for over 30 years, been in business together, and even owned a Triple-A baseball team together,” the statement said, referring to an Oklahoma City club.

 Joshua Kushner, 31, is a New York City businessman and investor and part of the real estate family that also includes Jared Kushner, Trump’s son-in-law and adviser.

-The Marlins haven’t commented.
-Team president David Samson said he would speak Friday about the status of sale negotiations.
+Marlins officials haven’t commented.
+Team president David Samson said he will speak Friday about the status of sale negotiations.

 Other parties are also interested in buying the Marlins, and Loria might reopen negotiations with them.